rfo909/CFT/doc/Doc.md

 ```

 Note that both Input.get() and readLine() detect if there is buffered input, and
-if so, does not display the prompt or other info (Input.get()).
-Particularly for Input.get(),
+if so, do not display the prompt or other info.
+Particularly useful for Input.get(),
-buffering the empty string "" with Sys.stdin() means repeating the last value.
+since buffering the empty string "" with Sys.stdin() means repeating the last value.

-## Self-modifying script
+## Running colon commands

 Using the Sys.stdin() statement without being followed by Input.get() or readLine(), is just
 another way of entering commands.
+This means colon commands are available from CFT code.

 ```
 stdin("2+3")